-Martin Luther King Jr’s ‘I Have A Dream’ is one of the most famous speeches.
+Martin Luther King Jr’s ‘I Have A Dream’ is one of his most famous speeches.
 Its impact has lasted through generations.
 The speech is written by utilising the techniques above.
 Here are some examples:

 “still sadly crippled by the manacles of segregation and the chains of discrimination” – emotive Language

-“In a sense we’ve come to our nation’s capital to cash a check” – personalising the speech
+“In a sense, we’ve come to our nation’s capital to cash a check” – personalising the speech

 “to stand up for freedom together” – a call to action.